coderefinery/social-coding/talk.md

 > .blue[Open source does not mean everybody can change **your** code.]
 - "Bad" derivative projects may appear
 > .blue[It will be clear which is the official version.]

 ---

-## FAIR principles

-The FAIR Guiding Principles for scientific **data** management and stewardship (https://www.nature.com/articles/sdata201618):

-- To be .blue[Findable]
-- To be .blue[Accessible]
-- To be .blue[Interoperable]
-- To be .blue[Reusable]

-For a discussion of FAIR in the context of software, see https://softdev4research.github.io/4OSS-lesson/.

----